sitmena/sitech-logs-platform/simpler-sentry.md

+# Simpler Sentry Integration Proposed Solution

 ### Introduction
-For any Sentry has two major components:
+For any Sentry Integration has two major components:

 - Sentry plugin in, which collects error logs and sends them to the server
 - Sentry Platform is a complex suite of company management, advanced querying, advanced integrations, and a very advanced UI that categorizes everything